aliceqin12/cloud-services-dotnet-execute-powershell-file-in-storage-file-mounted-disk/README.md

  ![1](./Images/1.png)

-Before we publish this cloud service, please enable RDP and set a RDP account.
+Before we publish this cloud service, please enable RDP and set an RDP account.
 You can click "Enable Remote Desktop for all roles" under Cloud section.

  ![2](./Images/2.png)

  You can use this RDP account to do below things.

- •	RDP to instance to troubleshoot if the startup task failed or FTP configuration failed.
+ •	RDP to the instance to troubleshoot if the startup task or FTP configuration failed.

- •	Use this account to login FTP
+ •	Use this account to login FTP.

 ## Using the Code

-You can RDP to instance and check the following folder to verity that PowerShell script has been successfully executed.
+You can RDP to instance and check the following folder to verify that PowerShell script has been successfully executed.

 *C:\\Resources\\temp\\[deployment_id].WebRole1\\RoleTemp*